Lcole490/BamazonApp/README.md

         > Utilize JS features to document exact date and time of purchase as well as a receipt id that can be stored.
 This can allow for future feature of 30-day return or cash back.

+### Future Scope (Manager)

+    Below are possible features or updates that can improve the application

+    - Manager Password or Authorization
+        > Being that the store items are being manipulated, it's a practical real-world application to have the manager feature password protected

+        > Either can be a predetermined password or a validation from an employee id database table

+    - Budget
+        > Ways of incorporating budget to restrict how many items can be added per department (could reset every week, month, etc)

+        > Preset limits on quantity of an item that can be in stock

+    - Remove Stock
+        > Provide another alternative to remove stock from the store and update database accordingly

+        > Could have budgetting implications (company takes loss on items, sold on discount and money from sale added back into dept budget)

+    - Tracking
+        > Stamp on transactions that tell which manager added to inventory and when

+        > Stamp to tell when an item was last stocked